 The entourage effect is not a brand-new discovery.
 Cannabinoids and terpenes all work hand-in-hand to produce a synergistic effect on a person’s endocannabinoid system.
 While the compounds found within marijuana all work together, each cannabinoid and terpene serves its individual purpose.

 The effects of THCV at lower doses tend to counteract specific effects of THC.
-Increased anxiety is a common effect from THC, and THCV is said to help reduce or block this adverse effect.
-Unlike THC, Tetrahydrocannabivarin kills consumers appetite.
-Smoking strains with a high THCV content are not going to cause the classic munchies associated with cannabis.
 The crazy thing about the marijuana plant is how it has checks and balances on itself.
 With every action, there is an equal and opposite reaction.
 Cannabis follows this same rule.
 In a sense, THCV is the equal and opposite reaction to THC.

 Both THC and CBD began as a CBGA compound.
 When CBGA is broken down with UV light, it produces cannabinoids called THCA and THCVA.
 THCA produces THC when activated, while the cannabinoid THCV comes from the compound THCVA.
 A majority of today’s cannabis is bred by cultivators to have a higher THC content; which makes it challenging to find THCV on its own or in high concentrations.
 To produce high THCV potencies cultivators must stop breeding for solely THC.